AndreaSuckro/acts/doc/presentation/overview.md

 # Deep Neural Networks

-- Apart from the had crafted pipeline of algorithms an aaproach with convolutional neural networks is possible
+- Apart from the had crafted pipeline of algorithms an aproach with convolutional neural networks is possible
 - Some papers in this direction have already been published:
 <div align='center'><img src="deep_paper.png" width="600"/></div>